 - Over the next few weeks keep checking out Move More NI and Mid Ulster District Council social media channels and you will see new videos updated from all our Move More coordinators throughout N Ireland.
-We will offer a range of activities such as home based sessions in Dance, Circuits, Strength & Balance and Pilates.
+We will offer a range of activities such as home based sessions in Dance, Circuits, Strength and Balance and Pilates

 Becoming more physically active is a positive change when you are living with or after cancer.
 Cancer and its treatments can make things feel very uncertain.
 Doing something for yourself like becoming more active can help you feel better and more in control.
 Research suggests that along with having a healthy diet, being physically active can help reduce the risk of some cancer types coming back.
 It can also help reduce the risk of developing other health problems, such as heart disease, stroke and diabetes.